 Although mages may have spell books containing many spells from long dead ancestors each mage is capable of remembering the words and actions for only a certain number at a time.
-The number they can remember is NOT governed by the power of the spells, more powerful ones may not be any more complex, they just require better contrfol and understanding .
+The number they can remember is NOT governed by the power of the spells, more powerful ones may not be any more complex, they just require better control and understanding .
 A wizard can remember:

 If you learn new spells once you have reached your maximum your brain starts getting confused on some of the ones you thought you knew but haven't used for a while.
 You may select which one to forget.
 You do not forget them completely as you may automatically learn them again, it will just displaces other less frequently used knowledge.
 You may cast previously understood spells from a spellbook; treat this as a ritual (10 minutes).

-When relearning a spell it only takes 1 hour per level.
+Relearning a spell only takes 1 hour.